dsanico/dsanico.github.io/about.md

 ### About this Site

 This site is a **work-in-progress** project that I'm making for fun.
-Here I intent to post updates on other projects I'm working on...
+Here I intend to post updates on other projects I'm working on...

 In the meantime, you can find my GitHub and LinkedIn by clicking the icons at the bottom of this page!